srbonilla/WoMa/README.md

 ### Profile generation
 There are several options for which additional parameters are set and which unknowns are found, depending on the number of layers in the planet.

-Most of these functions are simple iterative bisection searches over the unknown parameter(s) to find a valid planet in hydrostatic equilibrium that satisfies the set values.
+Most of these functions are simple iterative bisection searches over the unknown parameter(s) to find a valid planet in hydrostatic equilibrium that satisfies the set attribute values.

-The maximum parameters (e.g. `R_max`) just set the upper bound for these iterations so do not need to be precise.
+The additional function arguments like `R_max` just set things like the upper bound for an iteration, so do not need to be precise.

+Optional arguments for these functions (in addition to the `verbosity`) set:
++ `tol`: The tolerance for finding unknown parameters as a fractional difference between two consecutive iterations.
+Default 0.001.
++ `num_attempt`: The maximum number of iteration attempts if the tolerance has still not been reached.
+Default usually 40, depending on the method.

 If the outer radii or masses of some but not all layers are required as inputs, then the unknown elements in the input arrays can be left as `None`, e.g.: